hmrc/accessibility/docs/common-issues/timeout-dialog.md

 ### Accessibility problems

 ```
-users are not be warned before being logged out when their session ends
+users are not being warned before being logged out when their session ends
 ```

 ### Milestones